Dramatic video shows people climb out of window to safety during deadly NYC fire - NewsBreak

 “It was her brother,” Cortes continued.
 “Her brother tried to come down.
 She grabbed her brother to climb with her, and the fire started coming closer out the window.
 That’s when they started going down slowly, slowly.”

-Below, there were first responders and good Samaritans to help them.Wild videos put you in the middle of Kansas dust storm
+Below, there were first responders and good Samaritans to help them.CDC panel recommends Pfizer, Moderna vaccines over J&J shot

 Fire officials said multiple electric bicycles were found in the apartment;, however, the cause of the fire remained under investigation Thursday morning.